Copyright © Energy and Technical Services Limited May 2017

 2.1) Introduction to e-Bench®

 e-Bench® is a very powerful, patented, energy & utility management Software as a Service system.
-Developed and supported by Energy TS, it is also known as Enterprise Energy & Carbon Accounting (EECA) software.
+Developed and supported by Carbon EMS, it is also known as Enterprise Energy & Carbon Accounting (EECA) software.

 e-Bench® has an impressive range of functionality that includes targeting and monitoring, invoice reconciliation, management reporting, carbon emission tracking & reporting, continuous commissioning, benchmarking and simulation.
 This combination in a single integrated software system makes e-Bench® internationally unique.
 To the best of our knowledge e-Bench® is the only asset-centric energy & utility management system of its kind.